 March 31, 2014 (JUBA) – South Sudan’s government on Monday lashed out at media coverage of recent allegations about president Salva Kiir’s family, claiming that the negative headlines could harm the country’s image.

-- South Sudan president Salva Kiir (AFP/Nicholas Kamm)
+- South Sudanese president Salva Kiir (Photo: AFP/Nicholas Kamm)

 A Kenyan daily newspaper reported on Friday that the president’s 23-year-old son, Manut Kiir Mayardit, was briefly detained by police after he allegedly assaulted his sister while drunk.

 The president is reported to have responded by convening a meeting during which he cautioned his family to refrain from any behaviour that would attract the public’s attention.

 “I have noticed that some sections of the media and commentators have decided to focus mainly on the private life of the president and his family,” Thiik Giir, an in-law of president Kiir, said in an interview with Sudan Tribune on Monday.

 “This is a clear violation of our constitution, particularly provision of article 22, which states that the privacy of all persons shall be inviolable; no person shall be subjected to interference with his or her private life, family, home or correspondence, save in accordance with the law, yet the media have continued to fail in this area,” he said.

 Giir said the media should concentrate on public matters, specifically those issues which relate to the work of the president as head of state, instead of “invading his privacy” and his family life.